ucsd-progsys/liquidhaskell/README.md

   `hscolour`.

 - **Markdown + Literate Haskell** You can also feed in literate haskell files where the comments are in [Pandoc markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html).
   In this case, the tool will run `pandoc` to generate the HTML from the comments.
   Of course, this requires that you have `pandoc` installed as a binary on your system.
 If not, `hscolour` is used to render the HTML.

+  It is also possible to generate *slide shows* from the above.
+  See the [tutorial directory](docs/tutorial) for an example.